hakobyansen/laravel-response-builder/README.md

-This is a simple package for Laravel framework to standardize the structure of JSON responses.
+## About
-Package can work with any version of Laravel where `response()` helper is available.
+Package `codebot/laravel-response-builder` is a simple package for Laravel framework to standardize the structure of JSON responses.

-You will find this package helpful if you need your responses too look like:
+You will find this package helpful if you need your responses too look like this:

 ```json
 {